-It is important to aws Fondsmanagement GmbH (“FMG”, “we”, “us") to adequately protect your personal data.
-We therefore comply with the applicable legal provisions on the protection, lawful handling and confidentiality of personal data, as well as data security, in particular the Austrian Data Protection Act ("DSG"), the EU Basic Data Protection Regulation ("DSGVO") and the Telecommunications Act ("TKG").
+Protecting your personal data appropriately is important to aws Fondsmanagement GmbH (“FMG”, “we”, “us”).
+We therefore observe the applicable legal provisions for the protection, lawful handling and confidentiality of personal data, as well as data security, in particular the Austrian Data Protection Act ("DSG"), the EU General Data Protection Regulation ("GDPR") and the Telecommunications Act ("TKG").

-Who is responsible for data processing and whom can you contact?
+1. Who is the data processing controller and who can you contact?

 aws Fondsmanagement GmbH

-If you have any concerns in connection with the processing of your personal data or wish to exercise your rights:
+If you have concerns regarding the processing of your personal data or if you wish to assert your rights:

 The data protection coordinator of the sole shareholder Austria Wirtschaftsservice GmbH also performs this function for aws Fondsmanagement GmbH: